-Presentation: For most of his career, Keith Morris worked in finance and has extensive international experience both in banking and insurance.
+For most of his career, Keith Morris worked in finance and has ex-Presentation: tensive international experience both in banking and insurance.
 He started his career with Midland Bank (HSBC Group).
 From 1969 to 1984, he was with Citibank NA, where he was promoted to vice president.
 Between 1984 and 1989 he worked for IBM UK as treasury manager and then senior consultant for the banking industry.
-From 1989 until his retirement he worked in managing director/chief executive roles, mostly in insurance and within large groups, such as Eagle Star Group, American International Group (AIG), Allianz Group and RBS Insurance (Direct Line Group).
+From 1989 until his retirement he worked in managing director/ chief executive roles, mostly in insurance and within large groups, such as Eagle Star Group, American International Group (AIG), Allianz Group and RBS Insurance (Direct Line Group).
 From 2003 to 2008, he served as non-executive director of Standard Life Bank and Standard Life Insurance Company and has also served in non-executive roles with six other smaller organisations.
 He has served on the Sava Re supervisory board since 2013 (first term of office).
 He is also a member of the nominations committee and an alternate member of the fit and proper committee of the Sava Re supervisory board.
+Currently, he is a non-executive director of the Greek insurer